Terms and Conditions

 - While we endeavour to open classes for each level, it is subject to demand if we can run a class for a certain level.

-- The beginner classes generally run on Tuesdays evenings from 6.30 pm to 8.30 pm and the higher level classes generally run on Thursdays evenings from 6.30 pm to 8.30 pm.
+- The beginner classes generally take place on Tuesday evenings from 6.30 pm to 8.30 pm and the higher level classes generally take place on Thursday evenings from 6.30 pm to 8.30 pm.

 - Online level assessment tests are available on: SEDA Language website.